-Remediation of sites prior to abandonment is part of the life cycle of a hydrocarbon exploration or production project It is the Group's ongoing policy to return exploration sites (dry well abandonment) to their original state once operations have ended, if it was the operator of that site.
+Remediation of sites prior to abandonment is part of the life cycle of a hydrocarbon exploration or production project.
+It is the Group's ongoing policy to return exploration sites (dry well abandonment) to their original state once operations have ended, if it was the operator of that site.
 For permits for which it was not the operator, the Group matches the abandonment costs estimated by the operating company.
 Furthermore, because of the nature of its activities, the Group is required to bear the cost of restoring sites that have been affected by hydrocarbon transport equipment and operations.

 The Group entrusts the assessment of restoration costs to an independent third party and regularly assesses and if necessary, updates the provisions it has set aside to cover the future costs of dismantling and restoring a site.
-A percentage of this site restoration allocation is included in recoverable oil costs. and is reigniting the threat that oil exploration might be halted.
+A percentage of this site restoration allocation is included in recoverable oil costs.